charansoneji/Flipkart-Grid-Invoice-Processor/README.md

 - Once you have received the upload success, wait for a couple of minutes before running the Output to Excel notbook or python file. and you should be able to see an excel sheet labelles as *invoice.xlsx* in the same directory.
 - In case you are using **POSTMAN** in order to obtain the results, use the REST API links given and copy the AWS credentials and mention them in the authentication section given [here]("https://github.com/charansoneji/Flipkart-Grid-Invoice-Processor/blob/master/Frontend/config.json").

+**Step 8: Get the json data to the actual invoice template excel sheet**<br>
+So, once we get the link, the user can run one python file that is available [here](https://github.com/charansoneji/Flipkart-Grid-Invoice-Processor/tree/master/Retrieve%20Data).
+The user has to input the link and then all the details will be seen in the **invoice.xlsx**.
+There are 4 steps that will be taking place when you run the python file.
+- The form data that is present in the json format will be extracted and added in a temporary excel sheet, named Sheet2.xlsx.
+- Then the data from the temporary sheet will be automatically added to the **invoice.xlsx** according to the "if" conditions mentioned in the code.
+These conditions can always be edited for future invoices with different templates.
+- Then we'll move on to the tabular data available.
+The tabular data will be available in the json format just like the form data.
+So again we will extract the required data from the json link and then save it in a temporary temporary excel sheet, named Sheet1.xlsx.
+- Now again the data from that temporary sheet will be automatically added to the **invoice.xlsx** according to the "if" conditions mentioned in the code.
+And even these conditions can always be edited for future invoices with different templates.
+- After running the code, when you open **invoice.xlsx**, you will be able to see all the data that has been extracted and added in the excel sheet.<br>
+I hope this helps you!